Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Introduction

-Learning-based approaches have witnessed a rapid surge in humanoid robotics and achieved impressive results that attract an increasing number of researchers to the field.
-Among the diverse learning approaches, Reinforcement Learning (RL) has proven its ability to achieve robust motor skills.
-However, despite its ability to discover novel behaviors via trial and error, pure RL without demonstration data is often prohibitively inefficient for HLM tasks, which are characterized by high degrees-of-freedom robots and sparse reward settings.
-Therefore, training RL in simulation and transferring to the real world has become the prevalent method, though it faces the challenge of bridging sim-to-real gaps.
-However, imitation learning (IL) from expert demonstrations has proven to be an efficient method of acquiring motor skills.
-IL techniques such as behavior cloning~\cite{diffusion_policy} have shown impressive abilities to mimic a wide range of skills.
+Imitation learning (IL) from expert demonstrations has proven to be an efficient method of acquiring motor skills.
+IL techniques, such as behavior cloning~\cite{diffusion_policy}, have shown impressive abilities to mimic a wide range of skills.
 In pursuit of versatile and generalizable policies through IL, many researchers and companies have focused on scaling data.
-Whereas robot experience data can be diverse and high-quality, its acquisition is both expensive and time-consuming.
+While robot experience data can be diverse and high-quality, its acquisition is both expensive and time-consuming.
 Thus, learning from human data, which is abundant and readily available from Internet videos and public datasets, emerges as a pivotal strategy for humanoid robotics.
 Learning from humans is a unique advantage exclusive to humanoid robots.
 However, even though humanoid robots may attain human-level motor skills, a deeper question of embodied intelligence persists: how to learn the intentions (source) behind human actions rather than merely replicating the observed motions (outcome).
-It is hypothesized that understanding human intention is achieved via Foundation Models (FMs) capable of semantic interpretation of the environment and the task.
+It is hypothesized that understanding human intention is achieved via Foundation Models (FMs) that are capable of semantic interpretation of the environment and the task.
 This hypothesis motivates us to include FMs as a part of our survey.